Kuhmoinen

 Neighbour municipalities are Jämsä, Kangasala, Luhanka, Orivesi, Padasjoki and Sysmä.
 The municipality is unilingually Finnish.

+Kuhmoinen is a municipality very much preferred by summer residents, and the municipality's population increases fivefold during the summer months.

 Nature

-There are all together even 316 lakes in Kuhmoinen.
+There are altogether even 316 lakes in Kuhmoinen.
 Kuhmoinen lies on the west coast of Lake Päijänne.
 Biggest lakes in Kuhmoinen after Päijänne are Vehkajärvi and Isojärvi.

 Isojärvi National Park resides in Kuhmoinen on the south side of Lake Isojärvi.

 History

 Kuhmoinen was established in the medieval times.
 It was first mentioned in 1483 as Kuchmois.
 At the time, it was a part of the Padasjoki parish and a center of a fourth (neljänneskunta) within the parish.